Counselling Workshop Darwin

 Your workshop facilitator, Dr Genevieve Armson, holds formal qualifications in Training and Assessment, Supervision (MCOS MACA), a Master of Counselling (Curtin University) and is a registered counsellor (level 4) with ACA.
 She is an industry leading professional with over 25 years experience in supervision and training.

 Snapshot view of the workshop

 The first day addresses and reviews the theory of individual and group supervision, reviewing and extending the pre-work components.
 Relevant ethical issues involved in individual and group supervision are also explored.
 This is followed by an extensive experiential group supervision component.
-We also review the RISE UP model for the supervision sessions.
+We also review the STEP UP model for the supervision sessions.